Yandy Díaz Preview, Player Props: Rays vs. Rockies

 Yandy Díaz At The Plate

-- He ranks fourth in batting average, fourth in on base percentage, and 17th in slugging among the qualified hitters in MLB action.
+- Among qualifying hitters in MLB, he ranks fourth in batting average, third in on-base percentage, and 18th in slugging.

-- Diaz will look to extend his five-game hitting streak.
-He's batting .440 during his last outings.
+- Diaz is batting .458 during his last games and is riding a six-game hitting streak.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.